open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AspNet/README.md

 > OpenTelemetry has the concept of a [Sampler](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#sampling).
-When using `OpenTelemetry.Instrumentation.AspNet.TelemetryHttpModule` the `url.path` tag is supplied automatically to samplers when telemetry is started for incoming requests.
+When using `OpenTelemetry.Instrumentation.AspNet.TelemetryHttpModule` the `url.path` in addition to `http.request.method` tag are supplied automatically to samplers when telemetry is started for incoming requests.
 It is recommended to use a sampler which inspects `url.path` (as opposed to the `Filter` option described below) in order to perform filtering as it will prevent child spans from being created and bypass